 ESRA-PV utilities, utility line and stormwater facility standards are located in Section 4.1441.
-ESRA-PV right-ofway and public access easement standards are found in Section 4.1442.
+ESRA-PV right-of-way and public access easement standards are found in Section 4.1442.

 ESRA-SW utilities, utility line and stormwater facility standards are located in Section 4.1581.
-ESRA-SW right-ofway and public access easement standards are found in Section 4.1582.
+ESRA-SW right-of-way and public access easement standards are found in Section 4.1582.

-A5.100 SANITARY SEWER FACILITIES
+A5.100 Sanitary Sewer Facilities

 - A. The applicant shall install sanitary sewerage facilities in a manner prescribed by the Department of Environmental Quality (DEQ) and the City of Gresham.
 Connection to sewerage lines shall be permitted if the Manager determines that the following facilities have adequate additional capacity to serve the development: - 1.
 The interceptor, trunk and feeder lines to the wastewater treatment plant; and - 2.
-The wastewater treatment plant. - B. All connections to and uses of the sanitary sewer system shall be made in accordance with the Gresham Revised Code.
-The DEQ requirements shall be as detailed in the latest OAR, Chapter 340, Division 52 except that the City of Gresham minimum requirements shall be per OAR 340-52 Appendices A, "Guidelines for Public Sewers," and B, "Guidelines for Raw Sewage Lift Stations". - C. Sanitary sewer facilities shall be designed and constructed in conformance to the Public Works Standards. - D. When sewer availability or topographic constraints prohibit installation of public sewers within public rights-of-way (i.e. streets), the public sewer line shall be placed in a public easement.
-Except with the consent of the Engineer, the easement shall be placed on a single property, so as to minimize the disruption of adjacent properties.
-The easement must comply with Section A5.005.
+The wastewater treatment plant.

+- B. All connections to and uses of the sanitary sewer system shall be made in accordance with the Gresham Revised Code.
+The DEQ requirements shall be as detailed in the latest OAR, Chapter 340, Division 52 except that the City of Gresham minimum requirements shall be per OAR 340-52 Appendices A, "Guidelines for Public Sewers," and B, "Guidelines for Raw Sewage Lift Stations". - C. Sanitary sewer facilities shall be designed and constructed in conformance to the "City of Gresham Public Works Standards."

-A5.102 SEPARATE SEWER CONNECTIONS
+A5.102 Separate Connections

 All lots must have separate connections to the public sanitary sewer system in accordance with all of Chapter 4.
-Wastewater of the Gresham Revised Code (in particular, see Article 4.05.010 Definitions - Sanitary Sewer Main, Article 4.15.
+Sewer of the Gresham Revised Code (in particular, see Article 4.05.010 Definitions - Sanitary Sewer Main, Article 4.15.
 Connection to Sanitary Sewerage System Required, and Article 4.20.
 Building Sewers).

-A5.103 SEWAGE PUMPS/LIFT STATIONS
+A5.103 Sewage Pumps/Lift Stations